 Bi-Weekly Pay: The MTCC member will receive a bi-weekly living allowance based upon the pay schedule of the University of Montana.
-Member can sign up for direct deposit through the required form, included in the HR paperwork.
-If direct deposit is not selected, the allowance check will be mailed out to the mailing address within the hiring paperwork.
+Member(s) can sign up for direct deposit through the required form, included in the HR paperwork.
+If direct deposit is not selected, the allowance check will be mailed to the address provided on the hiring paperwork.